 - Sprinkle baking soda lightly, let it sit for 30 minutes, then vacuum.

-Step 3: Apply Your Homemade Cleaning Solution for Upholstery
+Step 3: Apply Your Two-Ingredient Upholstery Cleaner

 - Blot with a microfiber cloth or gently scrub stains with a soft brush, working from outside to center.